Home » Engineering » chemical engineering » The Role of Fuel in Chemical Engineering: Key Principles and Applications

 1. Fossil Fuels

-• Oil and Gas: Crude oil and the natural gas are fossil fuels formed from beings of marine microorganisms and power the greater part of the world’s power supplies.
+• Oil and Gas: Crude oil and natural gas are fossil fuels from marine microorganisms that power most of the world’s energy.

 2. Renewable Fuels